ArtursTorsters/lactamed-legal/privacy-policy.md

 - No user accounts or profiles are created

 ## External Services
-This app queries e-lactancia.org for medical information.
+This application uses e-lactancia.org for medical information.
 Their privacy policy applies to data sent to their servers.

 ## Medical Disclaimer
-This app provides general information only and is not medical advice.
+This application provides general information only and is not medical advice.
 Always consult healthcare providers before making medication decisions.

 ## Contact
-Email: [your-email@domain.com]
+Email: []